Axia-Tech/AXIA-wiki/docs/learn/learn-runtime-upgrades.md

 it after the upgrade takes place.

-Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the AXIASolar releases and upgrading promptly, especially for high priority or critical releases.
+Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the AXIACoin releases and upgrading promptly, especially for high priority or critical releases.

 ### For Infrastructure Providers